brunoterkaly/intro-kubernetes-tutorial/README.md

 buildpush.sh

 	# Make sure to run as "root" or use "sudo"
+    # don't forget "brunoterkaly" will not work for you
+    # use the one you created at hub.docker.com
 	sudo docker build . -t brunoterkaly/py-red
     # You may need to do a "docker login" command for the command below to work
 	sudo docker push brunoterkaly/py-red